Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/DDRMC_2D_eye_scan/README.md

 It is recommended to use Python version 3.8.3, which has been tested with this flow.

-## Starting CS_SERVER and HW_SERVER
+### Starting CS_SERVER and HW_SERVER

 CS_server and HW_server are provided in the Vivado and Vitis installation.
 The CS_Server is a client that takes high level debug commands from any number of sources and breaks them into discrete commands for HW_server to manage.
-HW_server takes these lower level commands and communicates with hardware drivers to drive to the ACAP over PCIE or JTAG.
+HW_server takes these lower level commands and communicates with hardware drivers to drive to the Adaptive SoC over PCIE or JTAG.

-From the PC connected to the ACAP, launch these programs by entering:
+From the PC connected to the acap, launch these programs by entering:

 */vivado/2021.1/bin/* hw_server